Ferdinand Piloty: Early life and works

+Piloty was born in Homburg.
 He initially studied painting, but his interests soon switched to lithography.
-From 1808 to 1815, with Johann Nepomuk Strixner (1782–1855), he produced a series of 423 lithographs, titled Les oeuvres lithographiques par Strixner, Piloty et Comp..
+From 1808 to 1815, with Johann Nepomuk Strixner (1782–1855), he produced a series of 423 lithographs, titled Les oeuvres lithographiques par Strixner, Piloty et Comp.

 From 1836, with Joseph Löhle (1807–1840), he produced a series of copies from the Alte Pinakothek and the Schleissheim Gallery.
 Following the death of Gottlieb Bodmer in 1837, Piloty and Löhle continued publication of his works.
+Piloty died in Munich.